puppetlabs/puppet_litmus/README.md

 ### Steps (each step is optional)

-1. provision machines - specify number of machines / and OS, along with the mechanism eg azure / docker / vmpooler
+1. waffle:provision - specify number of machines / and OS, along with the mechanism eg azure / docker / vmpooler
-2. pre-setup - disable apt / configure firewall
-3. install puppet - PE / FOSS / Bolt
-4. pre-test - build and install module
-5. snapshot - allow rollbacks in vmpooler / vagrant
-6. test - run rspec / inspec / serverspec / puppet code as tests
-7. tear-down - decommission machines
+2. waffle:install_agent
+3. install_module
+4. acceptance:all

 ## Technologies used
 Just enough rake goodness to bind puppet code and bolt tasks to our will.